hevnsnt/Awesome_Incident_Response/README.md

 ---

 ## Identification
-Before we _Declare_ an incident, we need to identify the severity and impact of a security _event_.
+Before we _declare_ an incident, we need to identify the severity and impact of a security _event_.
 This section describes the best practices for building an effective Cyber Defense team, to ensure you are correctly monitoring the _correct things_ in your environment to quickly detect events as they occur in your environment.
 That said, Identification is much more than monitoring, I like to think of it as identifying all of the "Indicators of Compromise" as it pertains to the incident at hand.

 Being able to fully understand the scope of a security incident, we need evidence to review.
 When did this happen?
 How long ago?
 How many systems are impacted?
 Was anything exfiltrated/destroyed?
 Who did this?.
 All of these can be answered with an Awesome Logging strategy.
 The logging section of the [Preparation Chapter](./chapters/1%20-%20Preparation/preparation.md#2-ensure-you-are-logging-the-correct-events) is a good starting point of systems that should be logged.